 The role of ports has been addressed by several authors.
-Port and terminal selection by deep-sea container operators is the focus of Wiegmans et al (2008).
-Sanchez et. al. (2003) measure port efficiency as a determinant of maritime transport costs in international trade.
+Port and terminal selection by deep-sea container operators is the focus of Wiegmans et al. (2008).
+Sanchez et al. (2003) measure port efficiency as a determinant of maritime transport costs in international trade.
 From a northern European perspective, Ng (2006) assesses the attractiveness of ports in the North European transhipment market and, in a case study, Baird (2002) finds that transhipment can offer operating and capital cost advantages compared with multiport direct services.

-The issue of Dry ports and hinterland transportation has been addressed by many authors.
-Some argue that the challenge of liner shipping have moved from the sea, first to the ports and then to the hinterland (cf. Notteboom, 2002 and Guthed, 2005).
-In 1982, the UN first used the term Dry port underlining the integration of services with different traffic modes under one contract (Beresford and Dubey, 1990).
+The issue of dry ports and hinterland transportation has been addressed by many authors.
+Some argue that the challenge of liner shipping have moved from the sea, first to the ports and then to the hinterland (cf. Notteboom, 2002; Guthed, 2005).
+In 1982, the UN first used the term dry port underlining the integration of services with different traffic modes under one contract (Beresford and Dubey, 1990).
 Research on hinterland transport in connection to principal ports is also comprehensive.
-Examples with their main geographical context are: Notteboom and Rodrigue (2005 - USA), Rodrigue (2008 - USA), IBI Group (2006 - Canada), Beavis et al. (2007 - Australia), Wang and Cullinane (2006 - Asia), Woodburn (2006 and 2007 - UK), Pettit and Beresford (2007 - UK), Debrie (2004 - southwest Europe), Gouvernal and Daydou (2005 - north-west Europe), van Klink and van den Berg (1998 - Rotterdam with hinterland), Bundesamt für Güterverkehr (2005 - Germany), (Bergqvist 2007 and Bergqvist et al. 2010- Sweden/Scandinavia) and Roso (2006 - Sweden/Scandinavia).
+Examples with their main geographical context are: Notteboom and Rodrigue (2005) USA, Rodrigue (2008) USA, IBI Group (2006) Canada, Beavis et al. (2007) Australia, Wang and Cullinane (2006) Asia, Woodburn (2006, 2007) UK, Pettit and Beresford (2007) UK, Debrie (2004) south-west Europe, Gouvernal and Daydou (2005) north-west Europe, van Klink and van den Berg (1998) Rotterdam with hinterland, Bundesamt für Güterverkehr (2005) Germany, (Bergqvist, 2007, 2010 - Sweden/Scandinavia) and Roso (2006) Sweden/Scandinavia.

-However, little research has been done in assessing future port strategies for preemptive defence of market share against other ports' attacks in the intercontinental container flow market, attacks which are becoming increasingly possible in the evolving competitive landscape driven by shifts in relative performance advantage between feeder modes and by the emergence of Dry ports/Rail ports.
+However, little research has been done in assessing future seaport strategies for pre-emptive defence of market share against other seaports' attacks in the intercontinental container flow market, attacks which are becoming increasingly possible in the evolving competitive landscape driven by shifts in relative performance advantage between feeder modes and by the emergence of dry ports/rail ports.

 For identification and estimations of cost related data, a number of scientific sources have been used.
-Besides above mentioned sources related to sea operations, Flodén (2007), Bergqvist (2007) and Bergqvist (2008) have been key references related to intermodal transport.
+Besides above mentioned sources related to sea operations, Flodén (2007), Bergqvist (2007, 2008) have been key references related to intermodal transport.
 The research conducted by Bark et al. (2008) and Woxenius (2003) on road-rail intermodality and terminals have further contributed to cost estimations in the context of Scandinavian conditions.
-Enarsson (1998) have been the platform for road transport cost data.
+Enarsson (1998) has been the platform for road transport cost data.
 The environmental estimations and data input are based on Flodén (2007) and Banverket (2005).